Holo-Host/holo-hosting-app-redux/README.md

 ## How to run test?
 ```
-cd dna-src && hc test
+nix-test
 ```
 > Note since this repo is in dev mode, you would have to pull the [holochain-rust](https://github.com/holochain/holochain-rust) repo in the same folder you pull this repo into.
 This is required to run the hc test with the latest nodejs_conductor in the holochain-rust.

 ## How to build DNA?
-After running the cmd bellow you will find the `.dna.json` in the `dna-src/dist` folder
+After running the cmd bellow you will find the `.dna.json` in the `dist/` folder

 ```
-cd dna-src && hc package
+nix-build
 ```
 # How to quickly spin up an agent
 > This could be used to test the [UI](https://github.com/Holo-Host/holo-hosting-app_GUI)